Optimizing a Tail for Low Drag: Part 1

 First, there is no perfect “template” that will tell you how to shape a tail on any/every car.
 This is the big one, as many, many amateur aerodynamicists believe they can simply follow a predetermined shape—often one that originates from one website in particular that keeps popping up in unexpected places—which obeys certain “rules” (such as “the tail should have a maximum taper angle of 22° from horizontal”).
 In reality, there is no single “perfect” shape (indeed, the early days of automobile streamlining were characterized by the multitude of shapes proposed as the "best" tail for a car).

-One of the most popular was this, the Jaray Kombinationsformmade by "stacking" multiple airfoil shapes in different positions.
+One of the most popular was this, the Jaray Kombinationsformmade by "stacking" multiple airfoil shapes in different positions and orientations.
 While lower drag than contemporary cars, this Tatra T87 doesn't come close to the best production cars today, despite its flat underbody and "streamlined" shape (see Julian Edgar's A Century of Car Aerodynamics for more).

 The suitability of a shape depends on what you want it to do aerodynamically, which will depend on the shape of the rest of the car that isn’t its tail and your goals.
 Many of these “rules” of the Template are based on boattail research on axisymmetric (circular cross section) bodies of very large length-to-depth ratio away from the ground i.e. missiles—not cars.
 Their wholesale application to cars is dubious at best—and unnecessarily limiting and ultimately detrimental to good, thoughtful, informed design at worst.